We are ICIMOD, a unique intergovernmental institution leading the global effort to protect the pulse ...

 The service provider scoring the maximum score based on the aforementioned criteria will be awarded.
 However, the service provider should score at least 70 points in the technical proposal.

 Applicants are advised to present their technical proposal in four sections:

 In this section, applicants should explain their understanding of the objectives of the assignment, approach to the services, and methodology to produce the video and obtain the expected output.

 Applicants should propose the main activities of the proposal, content and duration, milestones (including interim approvals by the clients), and delivery date.
 The proposed work plan should be consistent with the technical approach and methodology.
 The final video to be delivered as an output should be included here.

 Applicants should propose the structure and composition of their team, mentioning their qualification and skills.
 Applicants should list the main discipline of the assignment, the key expert responsible, and proposed technical and support staff.

 Applicants should include the past experience of their organization relevant to this request for proposals.
 Technical proposals will be evaluated on the basis of their responsiveness to the terms of reference, applying the evaluation criteria and point system specified.

 Stay up to date on what’s happening around the HKH with our most recent publications and find out how you can help by subscribing to our mailing list.

-The International Centre for Integrated Mountain Development (ICIMOD) is a regional knowledge development and learning centre serving the eight ...
+The International Centre for Integrated Mountain Development ...

 The International Centre for Integrated Mountain Development (ICIMOD) is issuing a request for sealed quotation to invite qualified and interested ...